taeyunkim03/ENGL396_Software_Documentation.github.io/TaskDoc2.md

 This guide is for academic researchers and principal investigators managing computational projects on Hyak and Tillicum with data archiving needs on Lolo.

 ## What You Will Learn
-How to organize data across storage tiers, submit batch jobs, transfer data efficiently, and archive to Lolo.
+In this guide, you will learn how to organize data across storage tiers, submit batch jobs, transfer data efficiently, and archive completed projects to Lolo.

 ## Prerequisites
 - Active accounts on Hyak, Tillicum, and/or Lolo